The Exorcist III (1990) - Review

 Plot & Thoughts

 Many years after Father Karras (Jason Miller) threw himself out a window as he became possessed by the demon of the first film, in an attempt to kill himself with the demon inside his body, his close friend Lieutenant Kinderman (George C. Scott) meets up with another close friend of Karras, Father Dyer (Ed Flanders) to remember their lost comrade.
 The remembrance isn’t a pleasant one, however, as Kinderman is also dealing with what looks like a series of murders being performed in a manner similar to that of the Gemini killer.
 The Gemini killer had already been tried, convicted, and executed years ago, but the recent killings were mysteriously similar to his MO, which was never made public by the police.
-Before Kinderman was able to find a link to these killings, he finds himself facing yet another tragedy and a seemingly impossible circumstance involving a possessed mental patient in a hospital.
+Before Kinderman is able to find a link to these killings, he finds himself facing yet another tragedy and a seemingly impossible circumstance involving a possessed mental patient in a hospital.

 exorcistIII_06.jpg

 Every once in a while I need a movie like this to remind me of my tastes.
 I’ve said in multiple movie reviews that I enjoy slow-burn films.
 Then, movies like Hereditary and Annihilation throw a wrench into that theory because those were both examples of long movies with slow paces that I did not enjoy.
-The Exorcist III, however, is a slow-burn horror film that exceeded my expectations and I thoroughly enjoyed.
+The Exorcist III, however, is a slow-burn horror film that exceeded my expectations and I thoroughly enjoyed it.

-There are plenty of reasons why I like it that have nothing to do with the over pace of the movie.
-However, I genuinely think the pace works to its benefit and the mystery/investigation aspect of the first half keeps the film interesting to justify its pace.
-It is almost ends up being two separate movies because the first half is just the investigation and the second half is all about the possessed Patient X. Yet, the two halves work together extremely well and the speed of the film doesn’t really pick up until the climax.
+There are plenty of reasons why I like it that have nothing to do with the pace of the movie.
+However, I genuinely think the pace works to its benefit, and the mystery/investigation aspect of the first half keeps the film interesting to justify its pace.
+It almost ends up being two separate movies because the first half is just the investigation and the second half is all about the possessed Patient X. Yet, the two halves work together extremely well and the speed of the film doesn’t really pick up until the climax.
 In fact, I think the slow pace works to its benefit and helps you empathize with Kinderman who is clearly exhausted and in disbelief about everything that is happening.

 exorcistIII_05.jpg

 Part of Kinderman’s portrayal of his physical and emotional fatigue can be attributed to the acting ability of George C. Scott.
-Scott was a phenomenal actor with a distinct voice and presence in every film in which he’s appeared.
+Scott was a phenomenal actor with a distinct voice and presence in every film in which he appeared.
 It’s no different here.
 The scenes in which he inspects the bodies of the victims, which become more personal to him as the film progresses, are examples of his acting ability.
-In one of these particular scenes his acting ability is very recognizable.
+In one of these particular scenes, his acting ability is very recognizable.
 He slowly lifts up the cloth on the body, inspecting both hands before finally moving to the face.
 Each time he lifts the cloth you can see Scott’s face contorting slightly more as the facts run through his mind and he has to deal with the reality of whose body he’s inspecting.
 By the time he gets to the head of the body, he’s grimacing more and pushing back the emotions as best he can in this moment.

 exorcistIII_03.jpg

-The way much of this film is directed and shot outside of Dourif’s scenes also work incredibly well.
+The way much of this film is directed and shot outside of Dourif’s scenes also works incredibly well.
 This was the second of only two films that William Peter Blatty directed—who also wrote the novels on which this movie and The Exorcist are based—so it’s quite impressive.
-There are lots of shots that are close up on the actor’s face and focusing on the expressions.
+There are lots of shots that are close up on the actor’s face and focus on the expressions.
 There are also shots that use interesting angles to set the stage, including one infamous scene that consists of two long takes with a stationary view, which only builds the tension of the moment until the intense scare at the end of it.
 Even the climactic car sequence is pretty harrowing.

-The only real flaws I can throw at it is that the plot requires you suspend your disbelief a bit about how everything works and about the exorcism itself.
+The only real flaws I can throw at it is that the plot requires you to suspend your disbelief a bit about how everything works and about the exorcism itself.
 Considering the amount of effort that the two priests go through in The Exorcist to perform the exorcism itself, and how long it takes, the actual exorcism that takes place here is conveniently brief.
 What’s more, it’s done by a character who is introduced early in the film but who doesn’t have much significance in the plot until the end.
 I had no idea who this dude was when he finally appeared to help wrap everything up—maybe he’s explained better in the director’s cut, but I’m not sure which version I saw.
 Not to mention, the whole premise of how the Gemini killer accomplishes his murders runs counter to how the exorcism “succeeds.”
 Maybe it doesn’t and that’s the cliffhanger, but you kind of have to go along with it.

 exorcistIII_02.jpg